-- Prior to submitting an application for a Performance Based Cluster Plat the applicant shall submit a request for a Pre-application Conference with the staff of Community Development Services.
+- A. Prior to submitting an application for a Performance Based Cluster Plat the applicant shall submit a request for a Pre-application Conference with the staff of Community Development Services.
 (CDS).
-CDS will schedule the pre-application conference and invite other county departments and outside agencies as appropriate to review and offer comments regarding the application and to assist the applicant in the appropriate process. - Submit preliminary Performance Based Cluster Plat map in conformance with requirements in K.C.C Title 16.12 Preliminary Plats and Title 12 Road Standards.
+CDS will schedule the pre-application conference and invite other county departments and outside agencies as appropriate to review and offer comments regarding the application and to assist the applicant in the appropriate process. - B. Submit preliminary Performance Based Cluster Plat map in conformance with requirements in K.C.C Title 16.12 Preliminary Plats and Title 12 Road Standards.
 Submit SEPA checklist in conformance with K.C.C.
-15.04 SEPA Regulations, as required for a plat C. - Submit critical areas application consistent with K.C.C.
+15.04 SEPA Regulations, as required for a plat application. - C. Submit critical areas application consistent with K.C.C.
 Title 17A.C.

-D. - Performance Based Cluster Plats are to be processed as plats and are subject to a public hearing before the Planning Commission as provided for in K.C.C.
+- D. Performance Based Cluster Plats are to be processed as plats and are subject to a public hearing before the Planning Commission as provided for in K.C.C.
 Title 15A.
-Project Ε. - Final Performance Based Cluster Plat approval must be in conformance with K.C.C.
-Title 16.20 Final Plats. - Final plats meeting all requirements of this chapter shall be submitted to the Board of County Commissioners for approval within five years of the date of preliminary approval as required by RCW 58.17.140.
+Project Permit Application Process. - E. Final Performance Based Cluster Plat approval must be in conformance with K.C.C.
+Title 16.20 Final Plats. - F. Prior to final plat approval, any features of the project incurred as a result of bonus density shall be fully constructed or bonded for. - G. Documentation shall be submitted by the applicant stating how the proposed development meets the intent of Chapter 16.09, and shall also demonstrate consistency with the bonus density awarded for such development prior to final approval. - H. Final plats meeting all requirements of this chapter shall be submitted to the Board of County Commissioners for approval within five years of the date of preliminary approval as required by RCW 58.17.140.
 An applicant who files a written request with the County at least thirty days before the expiration of this five year period shall be granted an extension of no more than four years for a total of nine years upon a showing that the applicant has attempted in good faith to submit the final plat within the initial five year period.
+(Ord.
+2006-36, 2006; Ord.
+2005-35, 2005)

+16.09.090 Public Benefit Rating System.

-16.09.090 Public benefit rating system - Points accrued from each element will be alculated in a cumulative manner and applied as a total in accordance with the public benefit rating system chart below.
+Points accrued from each element will be calculated in a cumulative manner and applied as a total in accordance with the public benefit rating system chart below.
 This total shall be converted to a percentile on a one to one basis (ex.
 80 points equals 80% bonus density) and multiplied against the underlying zone minimum lot size based density.
 Where more than one zone exists within a cluster plat boundary, the overall percentile shall be applied against the number of whole lots calculated within the individual zone acreage and within the overall limit for the zone per 16.09.030 of this code.

+Example:
-Example: An application for an 80 acre cluster plat where 65 acres are zoned Forest and Range 20 and 15 acres are zoned Rural 3.

-Total cumulative points for entire plat earned = 150.
-Converted to 150%.

-Rural 3 zone density bonus limit = 100%

-Forest and Range 20 zone density bonus limit = 200%.
+- An application for an 80 acre cluster plat where 65 acres are zoned Forest and Range 20 and 15 acres are zoned Rural 3. - Total cumulative points for entire plat earned = 150.
+Converted to 150%. - Rural 3 zone density bonus limit = 100% - Forest and Range 20 zone density bonus limit = 200%.

 Calculations: